-Soft and cuddly, guinea pigs are popular pets.
+Guinea pigs are popular pets thanks to their soft, cuddly little bodies and big personalities.
 Interestingly, they are not related to pigs — potbellied or otherwise.
 Also known as cavies (pronounced KAY-vees), guinea pigs are the domesticated counterparts of wild guinea pigs from South America.
 Guinea pigs are rodents, more closely related to chinchillas than to rats or mice.
-Contrary to what some might think, they are not from Papua New Guinea, but instead come from Venezuela, Peru and Brazil.
+Contrary to what some might think, they are not from Papua New Guinea, but instead come from Venezuela, Peru, and Brazil.
 The origin of their name might be lost, but plenty of pet owners have found that guinea pigs make good companions.
 Is a guinea pig the right pet for you?
 This short quiz may hold the answer.

 Take Our Guinea Pig Quiz